-• Dough Disco, peg boards, use of tweezers, sewing, weaving, cutting, etc.
+Dough Disco, Squiggle while you wiggle, peg boards, use of tweezers, sewing, weaving, cutting, etc.

 These skills need constant practice and development to ensure a child through Primary has the strength and stamina to be able to write fluidly with speed.